 |Characteristics||Cylindrical body, large front paws resembling “shovels”|

 Moles are small mammals that use their shovel hands to dig tunnels and push the "debris" to the surface - creating the famous molehills.
+They have cylindrical bodies, shovel-like hands, velvety dark gray fur, and small eyes.
 Moles are insectivores.
 By the way, there are about 450 species of insectivores, especially shrews (over 350 species) and hedgehogs (24 species).

 Even in the countryside you hardly ever get to see a mole.
 Most of the time it lives underground and the only proof of the new “inhabitant” of your garden are the molehills appearing out of nowhere.
 The owners are usually not happy about this, as those hills can coincidentally always be found in the nicest, most carefully maintained lawns.